-The Individual ARPs allows qualified students to undertake individual research projects that substitute for single core courses.
-These projects, comparable to master's research project, are subject to review and approval by the Advanced Research Council (ARC) and the President of the U.S. Naval War College.
+The Individual Advanced Research Projects allow qualified students to undertake individual research projects that substitute for single core courses.
+These projects, comparable to a master's research project, are subject to review and approval by the Advanced Research Council (ARC) and the President of the U.S. Naval War College.
 They are supervised by faculty advisors with expertise in the areas studied.
-Faculty members, including the faculty advisor chosen to guide the student's research and the director of the program, evaluate each ARP proposal and final product.
+Faculty members, including the faculty advisor chosen to guide the student's research and the director of the program, evaluate each Advanced Research Project proposal and final product.
 Nominally, individual research projects are proposed in the student's first trimester at the college with preliminary research done in the second trimester.
 The student's final trimester is then used to complete the research and produce the written product.
 The most successful students in this program have some level of experience in research methodology and in writing thesis-length papers.